drduh/macOS-Security-and-Privacy-Guide/README.md

 > [!IMPORTANT]
 > Macs with Intel CPUs have [security vulnerabilities](https://github.com/axi0mX/ipwndfu?tab%253Dreadme-ov-file#checkm8) on a hardware level which cannot be patched.

 macOS is most secure running on [Apple hardware](https://support.apple.com/guide/security/hardware-security-overview-secf020d1074/1/web/1) with Apple silicon; in general, newer models offer stronger security guarantees.
-Avoid hackintoshes and Macs which do not support the latest macOS release, as Apple does not [patch all vulnerabilities](https://support.apple.com/guide/deployment/about-software-updates-depc4c80847a) in legacy versions.
+Avoid non-Apple hardware running macOS and systems which do not support the latest macOS release, as Apple does not [patch all vulnerabilities](https://support.apple.com/guide/deployment/about-software-updates-depc4c80847a) in legacy versions.

 When using a wireless keyboard, mouse, headphones, or other accessory, Apple accessories are generally the most secure option because macOS updates them automatically.
 They also support the latest [Bluetooth features](https://support.apple.com/guide/security/bluetooth-security-sec82597d97e/web) like BLE Privacy which randomizes the Bluetooth hardware address to prevent tracking, which is not guaranteed with third-party accessories.